banner-brands.png

 GSTR-1: Outward Supplies Details

-This monthly return showcases all your sales of goods and services during the month, along with the tax charged i.e., there is a difference between CGST, SGST, and IGST.
-So you should know the tax charged according to that.
+This monthly return showcases all your sales of goods and services during the month, along with the tax charged, i.e., this return distinguishes between CGST, SGST, and IGST, so businesses must ensure they report taxes under the correct category.
 Think of it as a detailed invoice log for your outward transactions.
 It helps the tax authorities track your sales and ensure accurate tax calculations.

 This monthly return is the hero of GST compliance for most businesses.
 It summarizes both your outward and inward supplies (purchases), calculates your tax liability, and lets you pay the taxes directly.
 It’s a one-stop shop for tax payment and reporting.
 It ensures that your taxes are paid on time and provides an overview of your tax obligations.